 Do this: The home of the old-fashioned and the mint julep embraces its role as the gateway to Bourbon Country.
 The city now has five tourable distilleries, including Evan Williams, Angel’s Envy and Bulleit.

 Stay here: True to its name, 21c Museum Hotel is part boutique hotel, part contemporary art locale.
-A current exhibition, “Pop Stars!” (through March) looks at the intersection of pop culture and art since the 1960s.
-The hotel is also home to one of Louisville’s finest restaurants, Proof on Main, where chef Mike Wajda crafts Southern fare using seasonal ingredients sourced from the Ohio River Valley.
-700 W Main St (502-217-6300, 21cmuseumhotels.com/louisville). $279–$519/night. —Kris Vire
+With more than 75,000 square feet of exhibition space, there's bound to be something for everyone.
+The hotel is also home to one of Louisville’s finest restaurants, Proof on Main, where chefs craft Southern fare using seasonal ingredients sourced from the Ohio River Valley.

 5hrs from Chicago